broCapang/broCapang/README.md

 - **Self-Learning in Cybersecurity:** Passionate about cybersecurity, I've been actively engaged in self-learning, exploring various cybersecurity concepts, tools, and techniques to stay abreast of the dynamic field.
 Main platforms are HackTheBox, TryHackMe, pwn.college, etc..

 - **Capture The Flag (CTF) Competitions:** Actively participated in CTF competitions, enhancing my problem-solving abilities, and staying current with the latest trends in cybersecurity.
+Favourite category will be PWN/BinEx

 Feel free to checkout my LinkedIn profile!